pathminder/pathminder.github.io/_base-classes/warpriest.md

   - name: ex-warpriests
     levels: [1]
     text: A warpriest who grossly violates the code of conduct required by his god loses all spells and class features, except for his armor, shield, weapon proficiencies, and bonus feats.
-He cannot thereafter gain levels as a warpriest of that god until he atones for his deeds (see the *atonement* spell on page 245 of the Core Rulebook).
+He cannot thereafter gain levels as a warpriest of that god until he atones for his deeds (see the [*atonement*](/spells/atonement/) spell).

   - name: spells
     levels: [1]